 On Station Street, buildings are generally of a smaller scale than the commercial zone of Byron Street, and exhibit landscaping and open spaces.
 There is a mix of residential, commercial and civic uses in the precinct.
-Two storey Hheritage buildings of note include the Masonic Hall, the A & I Hall and the Uniting Church Hall.
-These are characterised by their extensive curtilage.
-The A & I Hall is a landmark heritage building which anchors the end of the street.
+Heritage buildings of note include the Masonic Hall, the A & I Hall and the Uniting Church Hall.
 These are characterised by their extensive curtilage.